R1Brier/my_printf/README.md

 # my_printf
 This is my own version of the printf function from the GNU libC, implemented in c.
-It has many differents flags such as:\n
+It has many differents flags such as:
 %d (decimal integer)
 %s (string)
 %p (pointer)